GVenters/Work-process/Process Descriptions.md

 * the master backlog column
 * The PI column - a list of items that can be delivered over a PI,
 * A Sprint column - a list of items that should be deliverable within a sprint.
-Items in the three columns are analogous to Epics, Features and Stories resectively in size and scale.
-Further columns are added to list done work and work that has been parked (for work that is under consideration but awaiting further analysis or formal go-ahead).
+Items in the three columns are generally analogous to Epics, Features and Stories respectively in size and scale (but may be of any type in the SAFE requirements model http://www.scaledagileframework.com/safe-requirements-model/).
+Two additional columns are used to list work done and work that has been parked (for work that is under consideration but awaiting further analysis or formal go-ahead).
+Items added to the service backlog may be of any type in the SAFE requirements model http://www.scaledagileframework.com/safe-requirements-model/

 ![Service Backlog](/Service%20Backlog%20img1.png)

 # Sources of Demand